mygrocerydeals/gradle-s3-plugin/README.md

 + `bucket` - S3 bucket to use *(optional, defaults to the project `s3` configured bucket, if any)*
 + `region` - the Amazon EC2 region *(optional, defaults to the project `s3` configured region, if any)*
 + `endpoint` - the third-party Amazon EC2 endpoint *(optional, defaults to the project `s3` configured endpoint, if any)*
++ `usePathStyleUrl` - whether to use path-style URLs for accessing third-party endpoints *(optional, defaults to the project `s3` configured value and ignored if `endpoint` is not set for the task)*

 #### Single file upload: